Panasonic G9 vs YI M1

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G9 and the YI M1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DC-G9:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.